|

 Reporter

-"Playwright George Herman's
+"Playwright George

-venerable chestnut teaches the importance of unity and greater good
+Herman's venerable chestnut teaches the importance of

-over that of individual selfishness.
-His fictitious troupe of nomadic
+unity and greater good over that of individual selfishness.
+His

-actors specializes in the centuries-old style of commedia dell'arte,
+fictitious troupe of nomadic actors specializes in the centuries-old

-wherein stock characters — the lovers, the jester, the grouch, etc.
+style of commedia dell'arte, wherein stock characters — the lovers,

-— present improvised slapstick." — Backstage
+the jester, the grouch, etc. – present improvised slapstick."

 About the Playwright:

-George Adam Herman, Jr.
+George Adam Herman, Jr. (1928-2019)

-Company of Wayward Saints.
-He
+known play is A Company of Wayward Saints.

-For 16 years he lived and worked in Hawaii on the staff of the State
+American universities.
+For 16 years he lived and worked in Hawaii on

-Superintendent of Education.
-He has directed over 200 plays for
+the staff of the State Superintendent of Education.
+He directed over

-actor, playwright and a perceptive, candid drama critic."
-He
+playwright and a perceptive, candid drama critic."

 |